Overview

 Deployment Snapshots

-All public entry points—API, Chat, Schedule, Webhook, and Manual runs—execute the workflow’s active deployment snapshot.
+API, Chat, Schedule, and Webhook runs use the workflow’s active deployment snapshot.
+Manual runs from the editor use the current draft canvas state, letting you test changes before deploying.
 Publish a new deployment whenever you change the canvas so every trigger uses the updated version.

 Deployment versions table